ansible/ansible-lint/README.md

 Usage: ansible-lint playbook.yml

 Options:
   --version     show program's version number and exit -h, --help    show this help message and exit
-  -c CONFIGFILE  location of configuration file
+  -e EXTRA      extra variables that populate the playbook -i INVENTORY  specify inventory host file
+  -q            quieter, although not silent output
   -r RULESDIR   location of rules directory
-  -i INVENTORY   specify inventory host file
   -t TAGS       only check rules tagged with these values -x SKIP_TAGS  only check rules whose tags do not match these values
 ```

 Rules
 =====

 Rules are described using a class file per rule.
-Default rules are named ansible0001.py etc.
+Default rules are named DeprecatedVariableRule.py etc.

 Each rule definition should have the following:
 * ID: A unique identifier